williamsk91/web-request-day/docs/intro.md

    Switch: Bob is desperate for an IP address.
 Can someone give it to him?

-3. The router eventually hears this.
+3. A router that has DHCP server eventually hears this.
 Gets an IP address for you and sends it back.
 This time not screaming to everyone as the router knows where you are through your MAC address.

    Router: Bob, here is an IP address you can use

    Switch: Bob, here is an IP address you can use

 4. The information reaches you and you now have and IP address!